 La Libertad Peru Travel Guide

-Trujillo's cuisine traces its roots back to the Moche and Chimú civilizations, blended with Spanish colonial influences.
+Trujillo's cuisine traces its roots back to the Moche and Chimú civilizations, blended with Spanish colonial-style influences.

-This fusion created a distinct combination of flavors emphasizing ingredients from the rich Moche River Valley and the Pacific Ocean.
+This fusion created a distinct combination of flavors emphasizing components from the fruitful Moche The Valley of the river and the Pacific Ocean.
 Unlike the Andean highlands, where potatoes dominate, Trujillo's dishes frequently feature rice, yuca, and a broad array of seafood.

-The North Coast has a distinct culinary identity with a strong emphasis on duck (pato) and goat (cabrito) alongside seafood.
+The North Coast has a distinct culinary identity having a strong emphasis on duck (pato) and goat (cabrito) alongside seafood.

 Main meal of the day, typically 1:00 PM to 3:00 PM.
 Many local restaurants offer a "menú del día" (set lunch menu).

-Lighter and eaten later, usually from 8:FROM 12:00 am onwards.
-Tipping (5-10%) is appreciated for good service but not strictly mandatory.
+Lighter and eaten later, commonly from 8:FROM 12:00 am onwards.
+Tipping (5-10%) is appreciated for good service but not absolutely mandatory.
 Check for an already included service charge.

 Peru's national dish: fresh raw fish or mixed seafood marinated in lime juice, red onion, cilantro, and chili.